JoergM/pydantic_ai_demos/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-You are free to:
-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

-Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
+See [LICENSE.md](LICENSE.md) for details.

 ## Author